KROIA/QSFML_EditorWidget/documentation/Component.md

 * `QSFML::Utilities::Updatable` (Is not a Component, but can used in a Component)

 ### Drawable
 Drawing stuff to the screen is essential in a game/simulation.
-Use the Drawable Component as a base class to create a custom painter.
+Use the Drawable Component as a base class to create a custom painter.<br>
-Reimplement the `drawComponent` function to draw your stuff.
+Reimplement the `drawComponent` function to draw your stuff.<br>
-The `state` parameter already contains the transformed transform for this Component.
+The `state` parameter already contains the transformed transform for this Component.<br>
-This enables a drawable Component to draw relative to its parent GameObject.
+This enables a drawable Component to draw relative to its parent GameObject.<br>
-For exampe, if you rotate the GameObject, the painters transform also gets rotated.
+For exampe, if you rotate the GameObject, the painters transform also gets rotated.<br>
 If you don't want to draw relative to the parent.
 Just reset the transform:
 ``` C++
 states.transform = sf::Transform::Identity;